tinyherocarrot/miniature-succotash/README.md

 There are a number of functionalities we were unable to implement with the time constraints of the project.
 1. _QR Code_.
 The aim of our application is to make networking at events as painless as possible.
 In future iterations we would like to build out QR codes to replace the six-digit codes that are currently assigned to users.
 2. _Authorization_.
 Another goal for future iterations is easier and more secure authorization systems, specifically to build support for signing in with an LinkedIn account.
+3. _Search Connections_.
+Currently there is an unimplemented search bar on the Connections view.
+In future releases, users will be able to search their saved connections by fields, meeting place or time, or personal notes.
+4. _Application Walkthrough_.
+Future releases will also feature an explanation of our application on the home page.
-3. _UI Components_.
+5. _UI Components_.
 Other visions for future iterations include a unique and identifiable logo, and support for uploading user's profile pictures.

 ## Links
 * [Trello Board](https://trello.com/b/2ntlhcNn/nubc-project-2)